niladri-chatterji/personal_website/content/publication/foundation_models/index.md

 ---
-title: "On the Opportunities and Risks of Foundation Models"
+title: "On the opportunities and risks of foundation models"
 authors:
 - Bommasani et al.
 date: "2021-08-16"